Renzodef/Python/README.md

 ## Selenium
 It contains examples that use the framework Selenium for web scraping and web data's extraction.

+## Smtplib
+It contains examples that use the Python's standard library smtplib for sending an E-Mail.

 ## Speech Recognition
 It contains examples of artificial voice reproduction and speech recognition through Python's libraries and Google's APIs.